avocado-framework/avocado/man/avocado.rst

                             parameter.
       --test-runner TEST_RUNNER
                             Selects the runner implementation from one of the installed and active implementations.
 You can run "avocado plugins" and find the list of valid runners under the "Plugins that run test suites on a job (runners) section.
-Defaults to "nrunner", which is the new runner.
-To use the conventional and traditional runner, use "runner".
+Defaults to "nrunner", which is the new runner and only runner supported at this moment.

       -d, --dry-run         Instead of running the test only list them and log their params.
       --dry-run-no-cleanup  Do not automatically clean up temporary directories